Best Practices for Building a Project Portfolio Steering Committee

 - Keep it small.
 The efficiency and the value of your committee will hinge upon its ability to make fast decisions.
 Hence the imperative to limit the number of members and keep the panel comparatively small.
 This can be a challenge when dealing with large portfolios with key projects involving multiple departments that all feel they should be represented.

 - Pick the right people.
-Expertise, authority and clout are not the only factors to be taken into account.
+Expertise, authority, and clout are not the only factors to be taken into account.
 What makes a great steering committee member is also the individual’s personality.
-It is of equal importance to build a balanced team and to select people that will be able to work with each other successfully.
-Finally, the leaders that’ll be invited to sit on the project portfolio steering committee should demonstrate great soft skills, and more specifically great communication abilities.
+It is of equal importance to build a balanced team and to select people who will be able to work with each other successfully.
+Finally, the leaders that’ll be invited to sit on the project portfolio steering committee should demonstrate great soft skills and, more specifically, great communication abilities.